ltzmax/maxcogs/README.md

 - [fixator10](https://github.com/fixator10/Fixator10-Cogs) For helping in utility parts and ping.

 - [Preda](https://github.com/PredaaA/predacogs) For allowing me to use his code in count cog.

+- EmbedUptime is a part of Core so all credits to Red-DiscordBot and the creators for their hard work.